anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 Note that {{NERC-CIP-005-5}} requires inspection of protocols at the boundary of a security perimeter (the substation in this case).
-In addition, security management in substation automation assumes central support of several enrollment protocols in order to support the various capabilities of IEDs from different vendors.
+In addition, security management in substation automation assumes central support of several enrollment protocols to support the various capabilities of IEDs from different vendors.
 The IEC standard IEC62351-9 {{IEC-62351-9}}
 specifies for the infrastructure side mandatory support of